-Many times it is thought that only wineries can grow grapes.
-This is so untrue.
-Growing grapes can be done by anyone with the right climate and the right type of ground.
+Often, it is believed that only wineries can grow grapes, but this is so untrue.
+Growing grapes can be done by anyone with the right climate and the right type of soil.
 Let’s take a look at how to grow grapes.

 Climate for Growing Grapes

 The right climate for growing grapevines will always entail a minimum number of days of frost-free temperatures to mature the growing grapevines.
-You might wonder how long does it take grapes to grow then.
-It takes 165 to 180 days.
-This period must also allow for harvesting of the fruit and the acclimation of the wood for winter.
+You might wonder how long does it take grapes to grow.
+It takes 165 to 180 days, which includes harvesting of the fruit and acclimation of the wood for winter.

 How Do Grapes Grow?

 The first thing you need to do when planting grapevines is to make sure the soil is good.
-Clear out the area where you want to plant.
-Make sure the soil has good drainage yet sufficient moisture.
+Clear out the area where you want to plant, then make sure the soil has good drainage yet sufficient moisture.